 - 2 to 3 tablespoons water

 - In a saucepan, heat sour cream until lukewarm.
 Set aside.
-Dissolve yeast in warm water.
-In a large bowl, add sour cream, softened butter, sugar, salt, eggs and 2 cups flour.
+In a large bowl, dissolve yeast in warm water.
+Add sour cream, softened butter, sugar, salt, eggs and 2 cups flour.
 With an electric mixer, beat until smooth.
 Stir in just enough of the remaining flour to form a soft dough.

 - Turn out onto a floured surface and knead until smooth and elastic.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Crisscross strips over filling.
-Stretch dough to 22 in. and curve to form cane.
+Stretch dough to 22 in. and curve to form canes.
 Let rise until doubled, about 45 minutes.

 I learned to make these in high school and have made 1-2 batches every year since it is so easy.
 I make mine with the cherries from can pie filling.
 I also use green & red sprinkles when the icing is warm.
 So yummy!